JB395/Pool-Payout-Manager/README.md

 "stake" defined during the block reward period.
 Just because the wallet is staking doesn't mean it currently has a stake.
-In the code and comments below, "stake" refers to the quantity of QTUM "staked" during the block reward period, and "staking" refers to the mode of the wallet to evaluate UTXOs fo consensus and publish the next block, receiving the block reward.
+In the code and comments below, "stake" refers to the quantity of QTUM "staked" during the block reward period, and "staking" refers to the mode of the wallet to evaluate UTXOs for consensus and publish the next block, receiving the block reward.

 For the wallet configured as a super staker the wallet holds a set of UTXOs to commit